mhashim6/blog/content/posts/software-engineer-intuition.md

 It's sometimes so painful as watching a surgeon explaining a C-Section to a football player.
 While it should be similar to a surgeon explaining a C-Section to an oncologist.

 ### Oversight Deterioration
 Everything becomes a heavily detail-oriented thought and discussion.
 Nothing is generalised or abstracted.
-Every problem is a pressing issue that must be handled before going to the next step.
+Every problem is a pressing issue that must be handled before going to the next one.

 ### Knowledge out of context
 Chances are you have seen someone confusing `web sockets` with `sockets`.
-Or someone thinking iOS invented dynamic linking.
-Almost all of the domains and specialities are nothing but opinionated implementations of classic computer programs.
+Or someone thinking `dynamic linking` is a concept exclusive only to iOS.
+Almost all of the domains and specialities are nothing but opinionated implementations of classic computer standards, protocols, concepts, and programs.
 Only we did forget this or were never aware of it in the first place.

 ## Does it ever go bright in this post?
-Symptoms are plenty, and I think at this point we're pretty much aware of our issues.
+Symptoms are plenty, and I think at this point we're quite aware of our issues.
 We just don't know how exactly to fix them.
 And I believe it's not a success recipe for everyone.

 Instead, I'll do what I do best, list my observations of the traits of people who have this intuition, and don't suffer from almost any of these symptoms.

 ![Software Engineer Intuition Building Pyramid by mhashim6](/images/intuition.jpg "Software Engineer Intuition Building Pyramid by mhashim6")